michelp/glaph/README.md

 except scalar.
 Trying to use inappropriate keyworks arguments will result in a compiler error.

-All glaph macros automatically check for and handle suitesparse errors.
+All glaph macros automatically check for and handle SuiteSparse errors.
 The default behavior is to print and abort on any error except `GrB_SUCCESS` or `GrB_NO_VALUE`.
 You can re-define the `GL_CATCH` macro to handle your own errors.